 Builder’s Risk protects your business against financial loss from property damage on a construction site, and also the soft costs that can eat into your profits.
 However, it does not cover third party claims, which is why you have General Liability Insurance.

-For example, should a client or visitor’s vehicle be damaged as a result of your work, the claim that they bring for property damage is covered by your General Liability policy.
+For example, if the result of your work is damage to a client or visitor’s vehicle, your General Liability policy will cover tthe claim that they bring for property damage.
 But, say your building under construction is damaged by vandals.
 Your General Liability does not provide protection for this.

 Are all Builder’s Risk policies the same?